vivid-planet/comet-brevo-module/.changeset/forty-pillows-hug.md

 Add a download button in the target group grid to download a list of contacts as csv file.

-It is possible to configure additional contact attributes for the export in the `createTargetGroupsPage.
+It is possible to configure additional contact attributes for the export in the `createTargetGroupsPage`.

 ```diff
 createTargetGroupsPage({